rapid7/metasploit-framework/Nightly-Installers.md

 # OS X manual installation

 The latest OS X installer package can also be downloaded directly here: https://osx.metasploit.com/metasploitframework-latest.pkg, with the last 10 builds archived at https://osx.metasploit.com/.
 Simply download and launch the installer to install Metaploit Framework with all of its dependencies.
-Once installed, initially launch msfconsole as ```/opt/metasploit-framework/bin/msfconsole```.
+Once installed, initially launch msfconsole as ```/opt/metasploit-framework/bin/msfconsole``` from a terminal console.
 A series of prompts will help you setup a database and add Metasploit to your local PATH.
-You can also follow the Linux instructions below to install in a single step.
+You can also follow the quick-installation instructions above to install in a single step.

 # Windows installation